rkhullar/example-webapp/docs/medium-tutorial.md

 endpoints easy for engineers to manually test and integrate against.

 With AWS, we can deploy FastAPI or similar frameworks like Flask and Django with serverless architectures.
-For this article we'll use HTTP API Gateway and Lambda.
+For this tutorial we'll use HTTP API Gateway and Lambda.

 ### Codebase
-The code used throughout this tutorial is available at the following url: https://github.com/rkhullar/example-webapp
+You can browse the code used throughout this tutorial more in depth on GitHub: https://github.com/rkhullar/example-webapp

+---
 ## Platforms
 ### Amazon Web Services (AWS)
 You will need access to an AWS account to follow along and deploy the example api.
 If you are deploying to your own account remember to clean up the resources afterward to minimize billing charges.
-I also suggest setting up billing alerts and using a service like [privacy.com](https://privacy.com) to prevent overcharging.
+I also suggest setting up cloudwatch billing alerts and using a service like [privacy.com](https://privacy.com) to prevent overcharging.
 If you do not have an AWS account you could try using the lab environment on [A Cloud Guru](https://learn.acloud.guru/labs).

 ### MongoDB Atlas
 If you haven't already, head over to [MongoDB Cloud](https://www.mongodb.com/cloud) to create a free tier Atlas cluster.